lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Baseline mechanism {#FragModes}

-If after applying SCHC header compression (or when SCHC header compression is not possible) the SCHC Packet does not fit within the payload of a single L2 data unit, the SCHC Packet SHALL be broken into SCHC Fragments and the fragments SHALL be sent to the fragment receiver.
+If after applying SCHC header compression (or when SCHC header compression is not possible) the SCHC Packet size is larger than the L2 MTU, the SCHC Packet SHALL be broken into SCHC Fragments and the fragments SHALL be sent to the fragment receiver.
 The fragment receiver needs to identify all the SCHC Fragments that belong to a given SCHC Packet.
 To this end, the receiver SHALL use:

  * The sender's L2 source address (if present),